Carlos Alberto Arroyo del Río

 Carlos Alberto Arroyo del Río (27 November 1893 – 31 October 1969) was President of Ecuador from 1940 to 1944.
 He was a member of the Ecuadorian Radical Liberal Party.

-During his term, the country lost the 1941 Ecuadorian–Peruvian War.
+During his term, the country decisively lost the 1941 Ecuadorian–Peruvian War.
+Ecuador was forced to sign highly unfavorable peace terms at the 1942 Inter-American Conference in Rio de Janeiro, renouncing 200,000 square kilometres of territory.

+He engaged in repression against the political opposition.
+His use of dictatorial powers was supported by his supporters in parliament.
+A popular revolt on led to his ouster.